Biblical Studies, BA

 2 Bible Electives or Greek

-This emphasis includes additional Bible courses and is intended to enhance the students’ biblical knowledge and to provide them with greater skills for the interpretation of the biblical text.
-The emphasis is intended for students pursuing either professional or lay ministry.
+This concentration includes additional Bible courses and is intended to enhance the students’ biblical knowledge and to provide them with greater skills for the interpretation of the biblical text.
+The concentration is intended for students pursuing either professional or lay ministry.
 It is also appropriate for those planning to attend seminary or graduate school.

 Four Bible Electives